rhari008/SFSFExtension/Readme.md

 4. Deploy Application to SAP Cloud Platform

     ![Step Image](images/43-part4-step4-deploy.png)

+    When deploying, if you get an error related to "npm Integrity", right click on the project -> Build -> Clean npm Folder.

 5. Logon to SAP Cloud Platform cockpit by navigating to HTML5 application tab and open HTMl5 application that you deployed in the previous step.